JMarkstrom/freeradius/index.rst

 At a high level there are two major configuration steps once the SafeNet FreeRADIUS agent is installed:

-*  **Configuring FreeRADIUS**
-*  **Configuring client(s)**
+*  :ref: `Configuring FreeRADIUS<configure-freeradius>`
+*  :ref: `Configuring client(s)<configure-clients>`

 The first step above configures FreeRADIUS to be able to address either SAS or STA with RADIUS related requests and the second step then configures any client -that is: any system or service that will authenticate users over RADIUS, to be *authorized* to send requests to FreeRADIUS.

-Notably this step also involves defining the same client(s) in SAS or STA.
-Both topics are covered extensively below.
+.. _configure-freeradius:

 Configuring FreeRADIUS
 ======================